-This course will support and monitor a student's efforts to complete his/her Honors project, an artistic work of substance, which will then be presented to the campus community in a public performance.
-The projects vary in nature and involve original thought and creative composition in one or more of the following areas: writing, music, film, art, theatre, photography.
-The course will cover such topics as: defining and outlining the project, determining research methods, overcoming obstacles along the way, completing a first draft, revising, and successfully bringing the project to a finished state.
-Students will meet several times as a group and, weekly, on an individual basis with the instructor.
+This course will support and monitor students' efforts to complete their Honors projects, artistic works of substance, which will then be presented to the campus community as a public presentation.
+The projects vary in nature and involve original thought and creative composition in one or more of the following areas: writing, film, art, theater, and/or photography.

+The course will cover such topics as: defining and outlining projects, determining research methods, addressing potential obstacles, completing first drafts of the written portion of the thesis, revising, and successfully bringing the project to a finished state.
+Students will meet as a group as well as weekly, on an individual basis, with the instructor.